numfocus/volunteer-opportunities/pytables-projects.md

-@PyTables seeks volunteer contributors for 2 projects
+[PyTables](https://github.com/PyTables) seeks volunteer contributors for 2 projects
 ====================================================

 **1) Add h5py as a backend to PyTables**